riccardo-forina/codingnot.es/pages/bootstrap-your-django-admin-in-3-minutes.md

 - an heavy rewrite of the original django-admin templates, but with compatibility in mind.
 - collapsable elements
 - goodies like application name 'translations' without using the {% trans %} tag (to be documented)
+- you can choose within Bootstrap 2 and Bootstrap 3

 ## Requirements